 Impact of registration delays on mortality statistics

-Data for England and Wales on the time taken to register deaths in 2021, by cause of death, area of usual residence, age, sex, and certification type.
+Data for England and Wales on the time taken to register deaths by cause of death, age, sex, certification type and area of usual residence.
+Includes analysis on infant deaths.

-Quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in the Mortality statistics in England and Wales QMI and User guide to mortality statistics.
+Quality and methodology information on strengths, limitations, appropriate uses, and how the data were created is available in our Mortality statistics in England and Wales QMI and User guide to mortality statistics.

 Mortality data give complete population coverage.
 They ensure the estimates are of high precision and are representative of the underlying population at risk.